Gordon’s heavy rains wash away rural Mississippi dam

 - Gatekeeper to the president: Madeleine Westerhout, age 27

+“It seems to be holding a lot better than I would expect,” Myers said.
+However, he said it was still likely that the dam would fully breach.
+He said if it didn’t wash away, officials would have to dig a trench to breach the dam themselves because it’s unsafe.

+“There’s really not anything we can do as far as preventative action,” Myers said.

-Edmonston says two houses are evacuated in the rural area.
-The Mississippi Highway Patrol is blocking off highways, as water is expected to rise up 8 to 10 feet (2.4 to 3 meters) on Abiaca Creek by Saturday.
+Three houses have been evacuated in the rural area.
+The Mississippi Highway Patrol is blocking off Mississippi 16 and other roads, as water is expected to rise up 8 to 10 feet (2.4 to 3 meters) on Abiaca Creek by Saturday.
+Edmonston said the flash flood would likely dissipate by the time it reached the table-flat Delta, about 15 miles (25 kilometers) west.

+The dam is one of more than 500 across the state built with federal aid to control flooding and erosion.
+Myers said this one is owned by the Abiaca Creek Drainage District.
+He said the Department of Environmental Quality had inspected the dam a few weeks ago.
+The inspector noted vegetation on the dam, which can create voids that water can travel through.
+But Myers said problems appeared minor, noting rain may have pushed water to a record high in the lake.

+“Nothing was really a glaring problem that I was aware of that would have alerted us that this dam was going to fail,” he said.